gradient circle (purple) gradient circle (green)

 Attorneys in their first ten years of practice attend for only $415!
 You can choose this option once you click the "register" button.
 If you need assistance, please contact our Member Resource Center team at 800.582.2452.

-Please note: Once you click the "register" button, you will see all of the registration options, including guests, children, single and group table reservations, etc. Children and non-CLE activities will be posted as soon as they are contracted.
+Please note: Once you click the "register" button, you will see all of the registration options, including guests, children, single and group table reservations, etc. Non-CLE activities will be posted as soon as they are contracted.
 Meal options will be emailed to all attendees once they register.

 ———————————————————————-